hazelcast/hazelcast-reference-manual/src/Map-QueryResultSizeLimiter.md

 ##### Local Pre-check

 In addition to the distributed result size check in the `QueryOperations`, there is a local pre-check on the calling instance.
-If you call the method from a client, the pre-check is executed on the member which invokes the `QueryOperations`.
+If you call the method from a client, the pre-check is executed on the member that invokes the `QueryOperations`.

-Since the local pre-check can increase the latency of a `QueryOperation` you can configure how many local partitions should be considered for the pre-check or you can deactivate the feature completely.
+Since the local pre-check can increase the latency of a `QueryOperation`, you can configure how many local partitions should be considered for the pre-check, or you can deactivate the feature completely.

 ##### Scope of Result Size Limit

-Besides the designated query operations, there are other operations which use predicates internally.
+Besides the designated query operations, there are other operations that use predicates internally.
 Those method calls will throw the `QueryResultSizeExceededException` as well.
 Please see the following matrix to see the methods that are covered by the query result size limit.

 ![Methods Covered by Query Result Size Limit](images/Map-QueryResultSizeLimiterScope.png)